quintype/malibu/_posts/2019-08-26-getting-started.md

 ## Generating a new repository

-The first step is to clone the malibu repository.
-This can be done here: [Create a new repository from malibu](https://github.com/quintype/malibu/generate).
-You can save the repository in your own organization, or you can ask the Quintype team to set up this repository under the quintype organization.
+The first step is to [Create a new repository from malibu](https://github.com/quintype/malibu/generate).

+You can save the repository in your own organization, or you can ask the Quintype team to set up this repository under the quintype organization (by emailing support@quintype.com).

 You may now clone this repository using the git command line or the [GitHub app](https://desktop.github.com).